Charles E W Bean, Diaries, AWM38 3DRL 606/19/1 - October - November 1915 - Part 3

 him went down winze - Supposed tt he removed

-rope from himself, dropped Bowra & exertion
+rope from himself, dragged Bowra & exertion

-made him breathe too heavily- & he went down.
+made him breathe too heavily - & he went down.

 When Bowra ws brought up he ws still breathing